pohara60/cross_number/Design.md

   - Possible if only one generator and have limits for other sub-expression.

 Need to add other clues as variables in expressions.
+- Clues are variables
+- Expression parsing should add clue variable reference, and clue cross-reference

 ## Specific Puzzle